minejournal/starter-blog/content/blog/2020-09-24-yerevanian-cavities.md

 I feel confused in a place where it is repeated ad nauseam the pains and traumas of the genocide but there is a lack of awareness to recognize themselves as executioners of a similar kind during the Nagorno Karabakh war.

-I feel made fun of when in a Armenian restaurant I get offered Georgian food trying to convince me that are local ones.
+I feel made fun of when in a Armenian restaurant I get offered Georgian food, trying to convince me that are local ones.

 I feel despised: a pharmacy clerk condemmed me to hell after asking for condoms – others just kicked me out of the place - in a town few km away from Yerevan, few km away from the gigantic lake Sevan.